 Methods

-Qualitative/discursive analysis of Twitter posts carrying the JeNeSuisPasCharlie hashtag in the period following the January 2015 attack, with attention to the rhetorical strategies users adopted to articulate disagreement.
+The study analyses Twitter posts carrying JeNeSuisPasCharlie following the January 2015 attack, using qualitative discursive analysis to identify the rhetorical strategies participants deployed to articulate their positions.

 Findings